ch007m/my-stonesoup/pipeline/README.md

 ## Set up a GitHub App

-To forward the Github events (commit, PR, etc) to Tekton PipelineAsCode it is needed to create a [GithubApp](https://pipelinesascode.com/docs/install/github_apps/).
+To forward the GitHub events (commit, PR, etc) to Tekton PipelineAsCode it is needed to create a [GithubApp](https://pipelinesascode.com/docs/install/github_apps/).
 That could be done manually as described [here](https://pipelinesascode.com/docs/install/github_apps/#setup-manually) or using the `tkn-pac bootstrap github-app` client as showed hereafter: